MRColorR/SVM_ADMM-Distributed/README.md

 - Small sample dataset
 - Random dataset generator
 - performance and data plots
-- project document with details on the formulas and theory used
+- project document with details on the formulas and theory used (ITA)
 - CVX installer (sept-2022)

 The first SVM is decentralized and is written from scratch starting from the fitting problem of SVM solved in a distributed form through ADMM and CVX.
 The second one is the classic svm made with fitcsvm for comparison.